ahosgood/Rummage/README.md

 Parameter | Description
 --- | ---
 Input | Input element to use
-SearchPool | Element to search
+SearchPool | Pool of elements to search within
-Options (optional) | Object of searchable options
+Options (optional) | Object of searchable options (see below)